Billy Jonas: Recognition

 His CD What Kind of Cat are You? received a First Place/Gold from the American Federation of Independent Musicians and a Parents' Choice Gold Award.
 Jonas' videos have garnered multiple accolades, including Parents' Choice Awards and a New York Times "Best for Kids" listing.
 In 2010 Billy Jonas and the Billy Jonas Band were invited to perform at the White House Easter Egg Roll.

 Workshops

-Billy conducts workshops that focus on a component of his music.
+Jonas conducts workshops that focus on various components creating music.
 These include “foraged, found, and homemade instruments”, “songwriting”, “performance and presence”, “Neo-tribal hootenanny 101”, “teacher training”, and more.

+Jonas also leads a summer music and creativity camp each year in Asheville, "Camp Bangin' & Sangin'!", for kids and adults, which "seeks to honor and nurture the creativity of each participant, regardless of previous skill, ability, or talent."
+Activities include singing, songwriting, body percussion, homemade instrument making, and learning to be comfortable onstage.